vigoux/vigoux/README.md

 You can click on the little sponsor icon on the left, that'll help me a lot !

-Also, if you are a Brave user, you can sand me some `BAT`s (I am a verified creator) !
+Also, if you are a Brave user, you can send me some `BAT`s (I am a verified creator) !

 # My metrics